zhayes/mobile_pdf/readme.md

 ##### Methods
 -   **`load_pdf(source: PDFSourceDataOption): Promise<void>`**: Asynchronously loads a PDF document.
     -   `source`: Can be a URL (`string`), `ArrayBuffer`, `Uint8Array`, or other formats supported by `pdfjs-dist`.
+-   **`cleanup_pdf()`**: Destroys the internal PDF document instance, removes all rendered page elements from the DOM, and disconnects the `IntersectionObserver`.
+This is crucial for freeing up memory and preventing leaks when the viewer is no longer needed.

 ##### Configuration (`MobilePDFViewerConfig`)